netarchivesuite/solrwayback/README.md

-# Solrwayback software bundle 3.1 install guide
+# SolrWayback software bundle 3.1 install guide

 With this download you will be able to index, search and playback web pages from your warc-files.